 If you are searching “I need a lawyer because I have

 fired or terminated;” or “I have been discriminated against or harassed

 or even think that you might need an employment lawyer, then it would be best

 to call the right attorney to

 schedule a free and confidential consultation.
 Call our office at 866-797-6040.
-The Spitz Law Firm and its attorneys are experienced and dedicated to protecting employees’ rights and solving employment disputes.
+Spitz, The Employee’s Law Firm and its attorneys are experienced and dedicated to protecting employees’ rights and solving employment disputes.

 This employment law website is an

 advertisement.
 The materials available at the top of this page and at this